* Fed projects two rate rises in 2023, talks tapering

 * Graphic: World FX rates tmsnrt.rs/2egbfVh

-LONDON/SYDNEY, June 17 (Reuters) - World equities were heading for their biggest fall in weeks on Thursday after the U.S. Federal Reserve startled investors by signalling it might raise interest rates at a much faster pace than assumed, sending bond yields and the dollar sharply higher.
+LONDON/WASHINGTON, June 17 (Reuters) - World equity markets were heading for their biggest fall in weeks on Thursday and U.S. stocks advanced in choppy trading after the U.S. Federal Reserve signaled it might raise interest rates at a much faster pace than assumed.

-Europe’s STOXX 600 snapped a 9-day winning streak - its longest since 2017 - with a 0.3% early dip.
-Asia-Pacific shares were closing down around 0.7% , while Wall Street futures pointed to a modest 0.4% drop.
+Europe’s STOXX 600 looked set to snap a nine-day winning streak - its longest since 2017 - with a 0.2% dip.
+Tokyo had closed down nearly 1%.

-The Fed also signalled it would now be considering whether to ‘taper’ its $120 billion-a-month asset purchase programme meeting by meeting and downgraded the risk from the pandemic given progress with vaccinations.
+The Fed on Wednesday also signaled it would now be considering whether to taper those purchases meeting by meeting, and downgraded the risk from the pandemic given progress with vaccinations.

-JPMorgan analysts noted Fed Chair Jerome Powell had not been as aggressive in his media conference.
-He had described it as a “talking about talking about meeting,” a glib reference to his protestations earlier this year that the Fed was not even “talking about talking about” tighter policy.
+JPMorgan analysts noted Fed Chair Jerome Powell had not been as aggressive in his news conference.
+He had described it as a “talking about talking about meeting,” a reference to his protestations earlier this year that the Fed was not even “talking about talking about” tighter policy.

 “It appears that faster progress toward reopening and higher inflation surprises revealed some hawks on the FOMC, but we suspect that leadership is predominantly anchored at zero or one hike in 2023,” JPMorgan said, sticking with a prediction for tapering to start early next year.

 Markets moved quickly to price in the risk of earlier action and Fed fund futures shifted to imply a first hike by the end of 2022.
-Yields on 10-year bonds shot up almost nine basis points to 1.57%.
+Yields on 10-year bonds rose from less than 1.49% to as high as 1.594%.

-The dollar also broke out of recent tight ranges.
-It had risen 0.9% on Wednesday against a basket of currencies to 91.387 for its biggest gain since March last year and set a two-month high in early European trading.
+The dollar broke out of recent tight ranges.
+It extended Wednesday’s 0.9% increase a basket of currencies to set a two-month high at 91.849.